RyanMilb/boltathon/README.md

    2. Professional credentials: Professionals who are required to meet quotas on flying time, training, etc, can provided credentials by a governing body which can be revoked.
 Drivers licenses that can be revoked.

+   3. Third party support: If you're a member of a support and require access to customer systems

 # Infrastructure: